ccarfi/the-agency-wiki-v1/growing.md

 # Growing Your Agency

-These resources can be customized and used as part of your agency growth activities.
+These resources span the gamut of tools to help agency growth activities.
+Part inspiration, part lessons-learned, part tools and time-savers, all useful.